 Google Trends About Jena

-This is another post that is a small side project to the piece I’m revising about the Jena 6 protest in 2007.
-The goal is to use Google Trends to see if I could determine whether any of the early publicity about the case made a difference in the trends.
+This is another post that is a supplement to the piece I’m revising about the Jena 6 protest in 2007.
+That piece will be published by the Cambridge Elements Contentious Politics series.
+The goal is to use Google Trends to see if I could determine whether any of the early

 Read moreConclusions about Jena 6 Mobilization – a draft